NameMC/BASIC-SNIPING-GUIDE/README.md

 JohnSmith (First name)
 ```

-The data is generally in unix time format but I'm too lazy to convert the time for this example
+The data is generally in unix time format.
+3:24:19 PM would be stored as `1627683859`

-So the API has the information when the person changed their name.
+So the Mojang API has the information when the person changed their name.
 Then, NameMC detects this change and automatically assumes the username will be available 37 days from the original name change.
 30 days to account for the user's name change cooldown, and 7 days for the grace period the name is available for the previous owner only.

-I'm not aware what API snipers are basing their times off of at the moment, but all data regarding the time the name was changed usually originates from Mojang's API.
+Most snipers locate the drop time for a name via NameMC's API.
+In some cases though, people in the community have their own APIs for the drop time.

 ## II.
 Introduction

 A sniper, or sniping program, sends "name change" requests as soon as the name is available.
-These name change requests are the same things you send when you press the name change button on Minecraft.net.
+These name change requests are the same things you send when you press the name change button on minecraft.net.
 The only difference is the bot does it much more precisely than a human can, sends 2 requests instead of one, and sends feedback (time stamps) when exactly the requests were received.

 ## III.
 Benefits